tim5211/C-C-Generale-Zero-Hour/README.md

 --------------------------------------------------------------------------------

-📁 How to Use
+📁 How to Use:

 Download one or more .packed or .zip map files from this repository.
 Place the .packed or .zip files in the same folder as Tim's Zero Hour Map Manager.exe.
 Launch the map manager.
 Select maps to install or uninstall from the menu.

 --------------------------------------------------------------------------------

-📝 Map Documentation
+📝 Map Documentation:

 Most maps include a readme.txt, or .info file.

 If found, the map manager will automatically display it during installation to provide map details and key features.